Secondary Education Major - Mathematics

 - Secondary Education teacher candidates competently integrate technology in instruction to support student learning and develop data-driven solutions for instructional and school improvement.
 They demonstrate proficiency in each of the seven Maryland Teacher Technology Standards.

 All Teacher Education Programs have designated pre-professional courses and a specified sequence of professional courses.
 Before undergraduates may enroll in professional education course requirements they must be fully admitted to the College of Education's Teacher Education Program.
 An overall grade point average of 2.75 must be maintained after admission to Teacher Education.
-All teacher candidates are required to obtain satisfactory evaluations on the College of Education Foundational Competencies/Technical Standards and to attain qualifying scores for the State of Maryland on the Praxis I and Praxis II assessments.
-Praxis I is required for admission, and Praxis II is required for the teaching internship and graduation.
-The culminating experience of the program is the yearlong internship, which takes place in a Collaborating School (i.e., partner school, PDS - Professional Development School).
+All teacher candidates are required to obtain satisfactory evaluations on the College of Education Foundational Competencies/Model Code of Ethics for Educators (MCEE) standards and to attain qualifying scores for the State of Maryland on a test of basic skills (Praxis CORE, SAT, ACT or GRE) and Praxis II assessments.
+The test of basic skills is required for admission, and Praxis II is required for the teaching internship and graduation.
+The culminating experience of the program is the yearlong internship, which takes place in a public Collaborating School (i.e., partner school, PDS - Professional Development School).

-Curriculum and Instruction offers a variety of secondary education programs-tracks leading to the Bachelor of Science and Bachelor of Arts degrees.
+The department of Teaching and Learning, Policy and Leadership offers a variety of secondary education programs-tracks leading to the Bachelor of Science and Bachelor of Arts degrees.
 Teacher candidates who complete a secondary education program at UM meet the Maryland State Department of Education requirements for the Professional Eligibility Certificate.
 Consult the Curriculum and Instruction program advisor for updated information.

 |EDHD426||Cognitive and Motivational Literacy Content||3|